arkottke/strata/README.md

 When citing Strata, refer to either the technical manual:

 > Kottke, Albert R., and Ellen M. Rathje.
-"Technical manual for Strata."
+(2008).
+"Technical manual for
-> (2009).
+> Strata."
 Report No.: 2008/10.
 Pacific Earthquake Engineering Research Center,
-> University of California, Berekeley.
+> University of California, Berkeley.

 or the [DOI](https://zenodo.org/badge/latestdoi/49243972) of the release and this website.